You are here

 Our team is comprised of highly-trained medical professionals, East Tennessee State University affiliated physicians and a host of others who are able to offer cancer care at the highest level.
 We recognize that the crucial ingredient in a successful and respected radiation oncology program is not the glamour of sophisticated machines and computers, but rather the compassion and skills of dedicated professionals who strive to provide the best care possible.
 We have assembled an experienced, intelligent, ethical and caring team to be there for you and your family throughout the healing process.

-The Regional Cancer Center is designed to guide you on your journey with kindness and encouragement while aggressively battling the disease with state-of-the-art equipment, cutting-edge technology and a highly experienced medical team.
+Ballad Health Cancer Care – Johnson City is designed to guide you on your journey with kindness and encouragement while aggressively battling the disease with state-of-the-art equipment, cutting-edge technology and a highly experienced medical team.

 Johnson City Medical Center was chosen among “100 Hospitals and Health Systems with Great Oncology Programs” by Becker’s Hospital Review, 2014, and we continue to pursue excellence in all areas of treatment and patient care.
 Our qualified physicians have a wide range of expertise that covers multiple diagnoses and treatments.
 We embrace the “Cancer Conference” approach by holding team conferences to discuss individual cases.
 This collaboration draws together the collective wisdom of the whole team for each patient.

 St. Jude Tri-Cities Affiliate Clinic at Niswonger Children’s Hospital is also available for our youngest cancer patients and their families as they face cancer diagnosis and treatment.